neurodatascience/QLS612-Overview/setup/setup.md

 <a href="https://qls612-bhs.slack.com"><button>Join the QLS 612 workspace !</button></a>

-### Zoom

-Go to [https://zoom.us/download](https://zoom.us/download) and download and install the Zoom client.

 ### Modern web browser

 Install Firefox, Chrome, or Safari.

 ### OS-specific installation instructions

-Select the link that corresponds to your operating system and follow the instructions provided.
+Once you have completed the above general setup, select the link that corresponds to your operating system and follow the instructions provided.
 Please direct any questions to the `#help-installation` channel in the QLS612 Slack.

 - [Linux]({{ site.url }}/setup/linux.html)